Wandalen/wTools/module/rust/for_each/Readme.md

 That's why `$Callback` is also optional.
 To invoke `for_each` without callback use map call style omitting path to callback and keyword `where`.

-# Sample :: function-style call
+### Sample :: function-style call

+Apply a macro for each element of a list.

 Macro `for_each` may be called either in function-style way or in map-style way.
 Pass name of macro to apply to elements as the first arguments and elements after the macro name.